- Investor Relations

 The Supervisory Board and its committees pass resolutions at meetings which are convened on a regular basis.

 The names of those sitting on the Supervisory Board and on the Supervisory Board committees when the annual financial statements were being prepared are given here.
-Information about the activities of the Supervisory Board and its committees and about the work it has done with the Executive Board in the 2015 financial year is provided in the Report of the Supervisory Board.
+Information about the activities of the Supervisory Board and its committees, about the work it has done with the Executive Board, as well as a disclosure regarding participation in meetings by the individual Supervisory Board members in the 2017 financial year is provided in the Report of the Supervisory Board.